 A nutrient-dense breakfast is the gateway to supporting female hormones—all day long.
 Optimal ingredients and optimal timing (eating within 60 minutes of waking) help balance hormones like cortisol and insulin.
 And this is important because we want steady energy, temperament, and focus throughout the day.
 Furthermore, when you eat a nourishing breakfast, you’re also supporting your metabolism.
 And when your metabolism is supported, so is your endocrine system.
 In turn, this helps avoid imbalanced hormones.
 A healthy breakfast also promotes heart health and improves cognitive function.

 Is your Cortisol too high in the morning?

 Cortisol (our stress hormone) naturally rises in the morning.
 This helps us feel alert, energized, and ready to take on the day.
 However, when cortisol is higher than normal in the morning, so is blood sugar.
-In turn, this can cause a cascade of repercussions: irritability, sugar cravings, sluggishness, etc. So, how does this happen?
-For example, chugging coffee in leu of a wholesome meal, diving right into a stressful work task, or eating a sugary breakfast.
-Short-term, these scenarios cause sugar spikes and crashes.
+In turn, this can cause a cascade of repercussions: irritability, sugar cravings, sluggishness, etc. For example, let’s say you chug coffee in leu of a wholesome meal and dive right into a stressful work task.
+Short-term, this causes a sugar spike and crash.
 Long-term, elevated cortisol can lead to a slew of unwanted conditions, like type 2 diabetes and PCOS.
-To support healthy morning cortisol levels, eat one of these healthy breakfast ideas for hormone balance and eat within 30-60 minutes of waking.
+To support healthy morning cortisol levels, eat one of the following healthy breakfast ideas for hormone balance.

 See here for high cortisol symptoms and what to do about them.